Stephen-Hilton/sxt_iterative_sql/README.md

 ## iterMerge
 Iteratively loops thru files produced in iterExtract and merges into a single return file.

+## iterSQL_Request Object
-Both functions take a iterSQL_Request json object that looks like:
+Both functions require a iterSQL_Request json object that looks like:

 ```